lorenzoferrarajr/wordpresscom-video-server/readme.txt

 Copy files in server/mu-plugins/ to your_WP_root/wp-content/mu-plugins;
 and copy files in server/plugins/video/ to your_WP_root/wp-content/plugins/video/

-Carefully study the source code, understand your system environment, and modify places marked "CUSTOMIZE".
+Carefully study the source code, understand your system environment, and configure the domain names contained in video-config.php

 2.
 Create a database and table named "videos," which is used to store individual video meta information.
 The sql script file is server/setup/videos-table.txt.
 Every video corresponds to one row in the table.

+Note that version 1.0 has altered the videos table structure.
+If you are upgrading from version 0.9, please add the missing columns, then run server/utilities/video-backfill-files.php to backfill the new columns.
+Otherwise your existing videos won't play.

 3.
 Set up a dedicated transcoder server with Linux/Unix operation system.